ysmood/algorithm/readme.md

 [![Build Status](https://travis-ci.org/ysmood/algorithm.svg)](https://travis-ci.org/ysmood/algorithm)

-Simple ways to understand some of the basic algorithms.
+Simple code to learn and understand some of the basic algorithms.

 Each folder explains one algorithm.